Conservation volunteering - Gentle giants: Protecting leatherback sea turtles through direct conservation action on the Caribbean coast of Costa Rica

 Turtle monitoring takes place during the night and very rarely in the early mornings before the heat of the day increases.
 When not undertaking direct conservation or data collection activities, participants have the opportunity to relax on the beach and there will also be some turtle talks and presentations for you to attend in the afternoons.
 An opportunity to take a boat tour to spot wildlife along the canals also exists, if there is enough interest.

-Breakfast, will normally be served at 08:00 and you will then have free time to rest and relax until lunch around noon, unless you are on hatchery monitoring duty, when you will protect, weigh and measure emerging hatchlings and guide them back to the ocean.
+Breakfast, will normally be served at 08:00 and at 10:00 you will have a de-brief followed by a lecture.
+You will then have free time to rest and relax until lunch at 12:30, unless you are on hatchery monitoring duty, when you will protect, weigh and measure emerging hatchlings and guide them back to the ocean.
 After lunch there is more free time until the afternoon activity of beach survey or hatchery maintenance.
 Dinner will be served at 17:30 before dark, so that patrollers can rest.

 Please note that every team member will be rotated through all activities.
 A cook will prepare our meals at the expedition base, where you will return to eat, rest and have a shower.